 - New product or go-to-market strategy launch – What if you need to take some competitive share or enter a new geography with a new product or program?

 The main challenge when it comes to these situations?
 None of them are easily addressed by the traditional learning programs employed by many companies—programs that rely on catalogs of content just waiting around for someone to raise their hand and schedule an event.
 The future of learning and development will need to be as dynamic as the business challenges you confront.
 That puts a whole new set of demands on your library of competencies and content, not to mention your modes and timing of delivery.

 In the old days, training was primarily an offline activity.
 Whether it was a training workshop, a product launch, or a messaging rollout, the activity was event-based, non-virtual and done in isolation.
 Limiting right?

-The next step was to migrate these activities to an online sphere.
+The next step was to migrate these activities to an online sales training sphere.
 While a crucial phase of progress, the shift to online didn’t necessarily eliminate the inefficiencies and fragmentation that had dogged your offline efforts.
 After all, virtualizing classroom-based training and messaging rollouts doesn’t change their event-based character and the drawbacks that might stem from it.

 That move from offline to online did, however, set the stage for the next big leap forward in your learning efforts.
 What I call “inline” training and learning.
 This approach takes training to a new level of flexibility, customization and situational relevance, helping you stand up training experiences at a moment’s notice to solve problems as they arise.
 Inline training is about getting your reps the messaging and skills they need, exactly when they need them.